masterlifting/money-transfer/README.md

 - Clone the repository

-  `git clone https://github.com/masterlifting/sharpdevelopers/ -b dev-react-redux`
+  `git clone https://github.com/masterlifting/sharpdevelopers/ -b dev-react`

+- Go to the root directory of the repository

+  `cd sharpdevelopers`

 - Run the application from the root directory of the repository

-  `docker-compose -p sharp-dev-react-app up -d --build`
+  `docker-compose -p internal_money up -d --build`

 - Stop the application

-  `docker-compose -p sharp-dev-react-app down -v`
+  `docker-compose -p internal_money down -v`

 ### If you do not want to use the Docker, use the following commands: